British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

 The SCR volcanogenic massive sulphide prospect was discovered by Barker Minerals Ltd. in 2000 on its Frank Creek property.
-It is located approximately 2 kilometres south of Cariboo Lake and 25 kilometres northeast of Likely.
-Work on the property is limited to reconnaissance mapping, some sampling and a soil geochemical survey.
+It is located 1 kilometre east of the Cariboo River, approximately 2 kilometres south of Cariboo Lake and 14 kilometres northeast of the village of Likely.

 The SCR was identified by the discovery of semi-massive sulphide and stringer sulphide mineralization in float and bedrock within altered intermediate to mafic volcanic rock of the Paleozoic Snowshoe Group.
 Sulphide minerals include pyrite, pyrrhotite, chalcopyrite, sphalerite and galena.
 Geophysical surveys successfully outlined significant, coincident magnetic and conductive anomalies (HLEM) near the discovery area and near the area of Cu, Pb and Zn soil anomalies.